STEM Education for SEL Support

 When learners recognize that their thoughts and emotions play a large role in their successes, encouraging resilience becomes invaluable.
 That’s why building bricks are an excellent tool for helping learners develop social awareness skills.
 For instance, building brick replicas of United States symbols in BrickLAB Brain Builders is no simple task.
 However, as learners try, fail, and ultimately succeed in building a model of the American flag, they’re soon eager to take on more challenging builds, such as the bald eagle, Liberty Bell or the Statue of Liberty.
 Our signature “Perfect Bricks” are a fun and exciting way to help learners develop a growth mindset that positively impacts behaviors.

-Educators also have the daunting task of preparing countless personalities to find their way, but teaching disciplinary literacy can help.
+Educators are also tasked with preparing students to engage thoughtfully within academic and professional communities.
 Disciplinary literacy is teaching how to read, write, think and communicate through the perspective of a professional in a particular field of study (Hamilton 2016).

 Thanks to a cross-curricular approach to learning, STEM instruction exposes learners to a variety of ways to explore many disciplines.